YingLiu4203/clojure-notes/tool/deps-and-cli.md

                :config 456}}}}
 ```

-you can run `clj -X:my-fn :config 789` or `clj -X:my-fn '[:my :data]' 789`.
+you can run `clj -X:my-fn :config 456` or `clj -X:my-fn '[:my :data]' 123`.
 The single quotes are required for strings, vectors, maps, sets and lists in command line.
-You can also execute a specific function direclty in command line such as `clj -X my.qualified/fn :config 789`.
+You can also execute a specific function direclty in command line such as `clj -X my.qualified/fn :config 456`.

 Use `-M` exec-opt to invoke `clojure.main` that calls a namespace with `-main` function or a Clojure script.
-The command is `clojure [clj-opt*] -M[aliases] [main-opts]`.

-The `clj-opt` could be:

-- `-i, --init`: load a file or resource
-- `e, --eval string`: evaluate expressions in string.
-- `--report target`: report uncaught exception to `file`(default), `stderr` or `none`.
-- `r, repl`: run a repl.
-If no options or args, this is the default.
-- `path`: run a script from a file or resource
-- `-m, --main`: a namesapce to find a `-main` function for execution
-- `-h, --help`: print help message

 To pass in arguments to a script, pass them in as futher argments when launching `clojure.main`.
 For example: `clj -M /path/to/script.clj arg1 arg2 arg3`.
 The arguments will be provided to your program as a seq of strings bound to the var `*command-line-args*`: `*command-line-args* => ("arg1" "arg2" "arg3")`.

 ## 3 Tool Execution